MisterBrash/unicornhatsimulator/README.md

     import unicornhathd as unicorn
     print("unicorn hat hd detected") except ImportError:
-    from unicorn_hat_sim import unicornhathd as unicorn
+    from unicornhatsimulator import unicornhathd as unicorn
 ```

 You can choose from `import unicornhathd` (16x16), `import unicornhat` (8x8) and `import unicornphat` (8x4).